 Yes No

-While FSANZ is not responsible for registration permit services, Australian state and territory authorities have mechanisms and procedures in place.
+While FSANZ is not responsible for registration permit services, Australian state and territory authorities have mechanisms and procedures in place for when registration or licensing is required in that jurisdiction.

 Are there systems, mechanisms and procedures for granting permits to MSMEs and food street?